 Furthermore, after the meeting, due diligence investigation, and the execution of contracts, the U.S. companies should continue monitoring the situation to ensure that access to its trade secret is properly limited and that precautions are taken when a relevant employee resign from the Chinese partner or becomes an independent contractor.
 If the precautionary steps discussed herein are properly taken, a U.S. telemedicine company could place itself in a good position to safeguard its trade secrets in China.

 Are you interested in learning more about telemedicine in China?
 Foley offers two opportunities to get up to speed with the latest developments:

 English Translations of China’s NHFPC Opinions (Issued August 2014)

-Members of Foley’s Telemedicine and China Practices have completed English-language translations of two opinions issued in August 2014 by The National Health and Family Planning Commission of the People’s Republic of China regarding:
+Members of Foley’s Telemedicine and China Practices have completed English-language translations of an Interpretation and associated Opinion on the Promotion of Medical Institution Telemedicine Services, issued in August 2014 by The National Health and Family Planning Commission of the People’s Republic of China.

 View This Blog